Kris-Adhikari/Interactive-Learning-Platform/README.md

 ## Database:
 SQLite for storing user emails, and coming soon profiles/achievements
 ## APIs:
 OpenAI API for an interactive support chatbot
+Put your own API key in the .env to run
 ## Notes:
 Download the WhatIsCriticalThinking.mp4 and place it in the PATH frontend/public/videos/ https://drive.google.com/file/d/12AqpP7SiZFkPaGFVLzX5JT2blXHzAqwG/view?ts=67304be3